Åbo Bloodbath: Trial and executions

-Charles however quickly assembled a court of thirty-seven jurors loyal to him, and an indictment was ready by 7 November.
-Among the judges were the nobles Count Mauritz Leijonhufvud, Count Magnus Brahe, Svante and Nils Turesson Bielke of Salstad, and admiral Joakim Scheel; also the burghers Mickel Krank, Nils Torkelsson, Rantala Hans and Klas Thomasson.
+Charles, however, quickly assembled a court of thirty-seven jurors loyal to him, and an indictment was ready by 7 November.
+Among the judges were the nobles Count Mauritz Leijonhufvud, Count Magnus Brahe, Svante and Nils Turesson Bielke of Salstad, and admiral Joakim Scheel; also the burghers Mickel Krank, Nils Torkelsson, Hans Rantala and Klas Thomasson.
 The tribunal sentenced to death a number of the indicted on 9 November.